About Project Roadblock

-Now in its 11th year, Project Roadblock continues to demonstrate the power of local broadcast television to influence, persuade and affect social behavior, as well as TV broadcasters’ commitment to the safety of their communities.
+Sponsored by TVB, NHTSA, and the Ad Council, Project Roadblock continues to demonstrate local broadcast television’s power to influence, persuade and affect social behavior, as well as TV broadcasters' commitment to the safety of their communities.